 - Upon receipt of the Counter Terrorism Local Profile, we have refreshed local training to ensure it remains accurate and updated in line with the national threat level and/or to include most up to date details of incidents.
-Informal training continues to be updates on a regular basis to bring it up to date; while examples are also shared at the formal WRAP training sessions. - Further work is being prepared to highlight the incidents that have taken place within the region to demonstrate the impact that terrorism/extremism can have locally.
-This was in direct response to one of the WRAP training sessions.
-Tailoring the training sessions to provide specific examples linked with practitioners area of work is likely to result in increased understanding and a greater likelihood of increased referrals.
+Informal training continues to be updated on a regular basis to bring it up to date; while examples are also shared at the formal WRAP training sessions. - We have also developed an informal training session which can now be delivered within specific team meetings and is bespoke to different areas of work